Skip to content

 TextExpander for the AI era

 TextExpander proved that teams will standardize on shared shortcuts — and for text that never changes, like addresses, signatures, and legal boilerplate, it remains the cheaper, better tool.
-The ceiling is that a snippet pastes the same paragraph for every customer in every situation, and customers can tell.
+The limitation is that a snippet pastes the same paragraph unless someone edits it for the customer and situation.
 Rewrait keeps the shortcut discipline and makes the output adapt: the same hotkey rewrites the actual draft in front of you, in your approved voice, with company context from Notion, Confluence, or Google Docs attached.
-Keep TextExpander for boilerplate; bring Rewrait for everything a customer reads.
+Keep TextExpander for fixed boilerplate.
+Use Rewrait when the message needs to adapt to the customer and situation.

 FAQ